HIS 135: WORLD MYTHOLOGY

 Reading Assignment:

-Haynes, Pandora's Jar or
+Haynes, Pandora's Jar and/or

 Listening Assignment: